qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 change is retained between on/off power cycles.

 MLed switches on/off the middle led, SLeds switches on/off the side leds.
+The additional hardware key ‛Command’ is shifted one to the right on this layer, to keep the led keys next to each other.

 The keys marked with • require Shift to be activated, as a means of preventing accidents.
 Shift here is on (BASE) 'Backspace' (upper/right key)